The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

 \end{definition}

-We will usually not explicitly mention the interval $[a,b]$ if it is understood from the context, or if $(S_0,\dots,S_n)$ is a Sturm chain on all of $\R$.
-Moreover, we tacitly assume that $n \ge 2$: for $n=1$ Condition \eqref{eq:SturmCondition} is void and should be replaced by the requirement that $S_0$ and $S_1$ have no common zeros.
+We will usually not explicitly mention the interval if it is understood from the context, or if $(S_0,\dots,S_n)$ is a Sturm chain on all of $\R$.
+For $n=1$ Condition \eqref{eq:SturmCondition} is void and should be replaced by the requirement that $S_0$ and $S_1$ have no common zeros.